Conditions of carriage

 (e) The animal and its container are not included in the Baggage Allowance; the Passenger must pay a surcharge, the conditions of which are available from the Carrier.

 (f) Guide dogs, service animals, and if applicable their cages, accompanying Passengers with Reduced Mobility will be carried free of charge, in addition to the applicable Baggage Allowance, in accordance with the Carrier’s regulations, which are available on request.

 (g) In the event of fraud or the absence or invalidity of the required documents or if the container intended for carrying the animal does not comply with the provisions of Article 10.10, the Carrier shall not assume any liability for the injury, loss, delay, illness or death of animals carried (in the event that the animal is refused entry into or passage through any country, state or territory), as a result of these failures, unless this is solely caused by gross negligence or willful misconduct of the Carrier.
 Passengers travelling with animals who fail to comply with the applicable regulations must reimburse the fines, loss, compensation and all costs and damage incurred by Carrier due to such a situation.
 The Carrier shall at all times be entitled to set such additional conditions as it deems appropriate in its discretion.

-(h) Passengers can obtain all the relevant information regarding the carriage of animals and in particular, the surcharge specified above from the Carrier and its Authorized Agents and on the SAS Website.
+(h) Passengers can obtain all the relevant information regarding the Carriage of animals and in particular, the surcharge specified above from the Carrier and its Authorized Agents and on our Website.